 Visa-Free Entry to Germany

-Citizens from 62 countries can enter Germany without a visa for short stays (up to 90 days within a 180-day period).
+Citizens from approximately 62 countries (the exact number remains consistent) can enter Germany without a visa for short stays (up to 90 days within a 180-day period).
 Notable countries include Australia, Canada, Israel, Japan, South Korea, New Zealand, the UK, and the USA.

 Conditions for Visa-Free Stay